Mini-Grant Award Application

 • Next Level Supervisor – to determine if alternate funding is available and confirm that your project doesn’t conflict with the direction or your program or projects of other faculty/staff.
 It is up to your department leadership to set guidelines for required approvals of all submissions.
 Please do not wait until the last minute to seek authorization for your request.

-• VP/Information Technology & Resources (or his/her designee) for applications that contain funding for ANY technology- or media-related items, including but not limited to all: hardware, software, audio-visual equipment whether purchased with College funds or with mini-grants.
-If in doubt, seek IT&R approval.
+• VP/Information Technology (or designee) for applications that contain funding for ANY technology- or media-related items, including but not limited to all: hardware, software, audio-visual equipment whether purchased with College funds or with mini-grants.

-• VP/Marketing and Strategic Communications (or their designee) for applications that contain funding for ANY marketing related items, including but not limited to all: department giveaways, promotional items, or printing costs.
-If in doubt, seek VP, M&SC approval.
+• VP/Marketing and Strategic Communications (or designee) for applications that contain funding for ANY marketing related items, including but not limited to all: department giveaways, promotional items, or printing costs.

-• VP/Business Operations/Chief Financial Officer (or their designee) must approve applications that contain funding for ANY facilities related items, including but not limited to: furniture and paint.
-If in doubt, seek approval.
+• VP/Business Operations/Chief Financial Officer (or designee) must approve applications that contain funding for ANY facilities related items, including but not limited to: furniture and paint.

 Ineligible Proposals